Two-dimensional structures in the quintic Ginzburg-Landau equation: Simulation Results

 \subsubsection{Ranges of parameters and bifurcations}

-In the ranges of parameters explored, the pulsating soliton experiences a bifurcation that leads to a stationary bell shaped soliton, see Fig. 9.
-The parameter $b_5$ seems to be a very sensitive parameter for the pulsating soliton.
-Indeed, whereas for $b_5 \in [-0.05;-0.02]$ the soliton is pulsating, from $0.06$ to $0.18$ solitons are stationary and from $-0.02$ to $0.04$ solitons are unstable.
-Outside of these ranges, from $-0.02$ until $0.04$, solitons are unstable.
-Table 3 gives an overview of the parameter ranges explored for the pulsating and stationary solitons.
+For the ranges of parameters explored, the pulsating soliton experiences another type of bifurcation that leads to a stationary soliton as we change $b_5$.
+This parameter seems to be very sensitive for the pulsating soliton because for small changes the top pulsating energy becomes the stationary lower energy, and hence the pulsating becomes stationary soliton, see Fig. \ref{puls4}.
+Indeed, whereas for $b_5 \in [-0.05, -0.02]$ the soliton is pulsating, in $[0.06, 0.18]$ soliton is stationary.
+Between these two intervals, in $[-0.02, 0.04]$ solitons are unstable.
+Table \ref{TabPuls} gives an overview of the parameter ranges explored for the pulsating solitons.